comoco-labs/starknet-contracts/README.md

 2. Fund the accounts

-    Use the [faucet](https://faucet.goerli.starknet.io) for testnet, or other means for mainnet, to fund the following accounts:
+    Use the [faucet](https://faucet.goerli.starknet.io) for testnet, [ETH bridge](https://goerli.etherscan.io/address/0xaea4513378eb6023cf9ce730a26255d0e3f075b9#writeProxyContract) for testnet2, or other means for mainnet, to fund the accounts.
+More funds are needed for `comoco_admin` account.

-    - comoco_dev
-    - comoco_admin

 3. Deploy the contracts

     Run the same commands as in devnet with the following extra flags:

-        --network testnet|mainnet
+        --network testnet|testnet2|mainnet
         --accounts_file /path/to/accounts/file.json
-        [--version 0]  # For old accounts supporting only transaction version 0 [--token ...]  # Obtained from application for alpha-mainnet deployment
+        [--token ...]  # Obtained from application for alpha-mainnet deployment